Children's Braces

 How Do Braces Feel?

 There will be some soreness associated with the braces for a couple of days, but that should go away fairly quickly.
 Your orthodontist may prescribe a pain reliever, such as Advil or Tylenol, to help.
-In a few days most patients get used to braces and their speech should be near normal again.
+In a few days most patients become better adapted to braces and their speech should be near normal again.

 Braces are now available in a variety of colors.
 Maybe your child will feel happier if he got one of those instead.